jayc3-3/pygame-networking-example/README.md

 All of these modules use localhost for networking, the server and client(s) need to be run on the same machine.

 The client module waits whenever it calls "Client.recvfrom()", so the module will stop unless server was running when client started.
-The client will crash if server closes/crashes while client is open.
+The client will crash if server closes while client is open.